 Research interests: Peace studies in the theology curriculum; educating Christian communities on nonviolent resistant as an alternative to war; the tension between the military vocation and Christian principles; and creating an interdisciplinary peace studies major.

-- Dr. Angie Harris, Associate Professor of Sociology
+- Dr. Sergio Gonzalez, Assistant Professor of History

 - Dr. Heather Hlavka, Associate Professor of Social and Cultural Sciences